LimePoint/on-prem-builder/README.md

 ## Setup

-1. Clone this repo (or unzip the archive you have been given) at the desired machine where you will stand up the Habitat Builder Depot
+1. Clone this repo (or unzip the archive you have downloaded from the Github release page) at the desired machine where you will stand up the Habitat Builder Depot
 1. `cd ${SRC_ROOT}`
 1. `cp bldr.env.sample bldr.env`
 1. Edit `bldr.env` with a text editor and replace the values appropriately